My Plantiful Cooking

 • Add in the rest of the ingredients into the blender and process until a smooth batter forms.
 If your batter is too thick, add in more milk, a tablespoon at a time.
 (I ended up using ½ cup + 2 tablespoons)

-¼ cup plant protein powder, 1 medium banana, ½ cup plant based milk, 2 tablespoon maple syrup, 1 teaspoon baking powder
+¼ cup plant-based protein powder, 1 medium banana , ½ cup plant based milk , 2 tablespoon maple syrup, 1 teaspoon baking powder

-• Heat up a non-stick pan over medium heat, and grease it with a small amount of oil.
+• Heat a non-stick pan over medium, and grease it with a small amount of oil.

 • Repeat until batter is all used up.
-Serve and enjoy while hot.
+Serve it with maple syrup, fresh fruits, or other toppings of choice!

 Notes